-The Company does not currently expect to pay dividends on the subordinate voting shares or the multiple voting shares in the foreseeable future.
+The Company does not currently expect to pay dividends in the foreseeable future.
 The Company anticipates that it will retain all earnings, if any, to support its operations.
 Any future determination as to the payment of dividends will, subject to Canadian legal requirements and the Company's articles, be at the sole discretion of the Board and will depend on the Company's financial condition, results of operations, capital requirements and other factors the Board deems relevant.
-Currently, the provisions of the Company's Credit Facility place certain limitations on the amount of cash dividends that the Company could pay.
+Currently, the provisions of the Company's Credit Facility place certain limitations on the amount of dividends that the Company could pay.